snejati86/roker/CONTRIBUTING.md

-# Contributing to Shared Memory Broker
+# Contributing to Roker

-Thank you for your interest in contributing to Shared Memory Broker!
+Thank you for your interest in contributing to Roker!
 This document provides guidelines and instructions for contributing.

 ## Code of Conduct